codepunkt/css-spring/README.md

 This library was inspired heavily by [react-motion](https://github.com/chenglou/react-motion), which allows you to create spring-based animations by repeatedly updating an elements inline styles.
 When animating lots of elements at the same time, this can be a burden on performance.
 Also, based on my own experience, integrating with some css-in-js libraries is hard.

 This is where **css-spring** enters the stage.
-Enter the desired starting properties and target properties of your animation, optionally adjust the spring settings and **css-spring** generates a keyframe objects or formatted keyframe animation css for your spring-based animation of choice.
+Enter the desired starting properties and target properties of your animation, optionally adjust the spring settings and **css-spring** generates a keyframe object or formatted keyframe animation css for your spring-based animation of choice.

 The library is small and easy to work with.
 Nevertheless, it is in the early stages of development.
 There is a lot of improvements to be made - read the [Contributing](#contributing) section if you want to know how you can help.